 Autumn: Diwali, Leicester

 Outside of India, the biggest celebration of Diwali (the Festival of Lights) takes place in the city of Leicester, although there are other celebrations in the UK (sometimes in London’s Trafalgar Square for example).
 Everyone, including Hindus, Jains and Sikhs, gather at the heart of the UK’s Indian community in Belgrave Road to celebrate Diwali in Leicester.
-First, there are lots of dancing, music and speeches, then the crowd counts down to the moment when thousands of multi-coloured lights are switched on.
+First, there are lots of dancing, music and speeches, then the crowd counts down to the moment when thousands of multi-colored lights are switched on.
 Over 35,000 people of all faiths attend the switch on of the lights on the Golden Mile.
-Runs from 13–27 October 2019.

 5 November: Guy Fawkes Day or ‘Bonfire Night’

 All over the UK on 5 November, the British light bonfires and set off fireworks in their back gardens or, more commonly these days, at organized events in public parks.
 They commemorate the Catholic Guy Fawkes’ failed attempt to blow up the Protestant Houses of Parliament on 5 November 1605.

 The most spectacular place to go in the evening of Guy Fawkes Day is the East Sussex town of Lewes, where seven bonfire societies parade through the town in costume, carrying effigies including the Pope’s and Guy Fawkes’, and huge flaming crosses.
 They roll barrels of flaming tar down the streets as they march to the edge of town to light huge bonfires, burn the effigies and set off spectacular fireworks.
 Expect to be crushed as the narrow streets are filled with thousands of revellers and spectators.

 31 December: Hogmanay, Scotland